(This document was changed and it has been changed back to it’s original form as of January 9, 2026 @ 11:53am)

 The conduct described implicates federal criminal law, federal civil-rights law, telecommunications regulations, consumer-protection statutes, and Texas privacy and open-records law.

-This submission is made in good faith, with supporting documentation, and after notice.
-Immediate preservation and coordinated review are requested.
+This submission is made in good faith, with supporting documentation, and after notice, and requests immediate preservation and coordinated review.

 Respectfully,